bovf/bovf/README.md

 - 👋 Hi, I’m Dobry Nikolov aka @bovf
-- 👀 I’m interested in biology, programing and game development
+- 👀 I’m interested in biology, programing and infrastructure
-- 👨🏽‍💻 I’m currently working as a DevOps Engineer
+- 👨🏽‍💻 I’m currently working as a DevOps Engineer and Go Developer
 - 📫 You can reach me on my email: dobry989@gmail.com

 <!---